 Ensure Fair Asset Distribution with a Property Division Lawyer

 Your post-divorce financial picture is critically dependent on what property or assets you obtain in your divorce.
 It is therefore vital to have an attorney familiar with the division of complex marital estates to ensure your interests are protected.
-A property division lawyer at Dunsing & Deakins, LLC in Denver, CO, can handle complex, high-income and large-asset cases.
+A property division lawyer at Dunsing, Deakins & Galera, LLC, in Denver, CO and Avon, CO, can handle complex, high-income and large-asset cases.

 Why Do I Need a Property Division Lawyer?

 Couples battling over sentimental items — photo albums, pets and heirlooms — often overlook their larger financial picture.
-Dunsing & Deakins, LLC bring those issues to the forefront so that no client is treated unfairly in the equitable division of property.
-Armed with an MBA and, if necessary, a team of expert evaluators, the lawyers at Dunsing & Deakins, LLC obtain accurate values for:
+Dunsing, Deakins & Galera, LLC bring those issues to the forefront so that no client is treated unfairly in the equitable division of property.
+Armed with an MBA and, if necessary, a team of expert evaluators, the lawyers at Dunsing, Deakins & Galera, LLC, obtain accurate values for:

 - Homes: Vacation homes, Condos, Timeshares, Commercial property & Other real estate